wpendl99/.github/profile/javascript/introduction/introduction.md

       ➜  node junk.js
       Hello world
       ```
    1. Open your JavaScript file in Visual Studio Code and execute your code by pressing `F5` and selecting `node.js` as the debugger.
+You can set breakpoints in the editor window, inspect variables, and view the console output.
       ![Browser Debugger](vscodeJavaScriptDebugger.png)